 Free Things to do in Brighton

 Snooper’s Paradise is a second-hand bazaar in trendy North Laine.
 And there’s no need to buy anything to enjoy this eclectic mix of treasures.
 Walk through the store’s many rooms and discover unique antiques, clothes and more.

 On a sunny day, there’s nothing more enjoyable than a stroll along Brighton beach.
 Take in the views of the Sussex coast and marvel at the stalls selling jellied eels, cockles and lemonade.

 3. Take a selfie at Brighton Pavilion

 Although entry to the Brighton Pavilion Museum may not be free, spending time in the Pavilion gardens exploring the grounds and taking pictures of the impressive architecture doesn’t cost a penny.

 A peculiar museum on the outskirts of the city, the Booth Museum is a collection of Victorian taxidermy that is completely free to visit.
 In the summer, make a day of it by combining your trip to the museum with a stroll through Hove Green or even stick around for a play at Brighton Open Air Theatre.

 5. Window shop in North Laine

-North Laine is a trendy area of Brighton where you can find a range of independent shops, cafes and restaurants.
-Although the area might be pricey, there’s nothing to stop you ‘window shopping’ at the unique clothing and jewellery shops.
+Find a range of independent shops, cafes and restaurants.
+Although the boutiques might be pricey, there’s nothing to stop you ‘window shopping’ at the unique clothing and jewellery shops.